gd2bk1ng/obs-atom/README.md

 # OBS Atom

-OBS Atom is a lightweight, highly optimized streaming studio built for older or low-spec Linux systems.
-Stream to Twitch, YouTube, TikTok Live, and more at smooth 720p, even on a 2GB Aspire One.
+OBS Atom - is a lightweight and highly optimized streaming studio built for older or low-spec Linux systems.

+Stream to Twitch, YouTube, Instagram, Facebook and more at smooth 720p quality, even on a 2GB Aspire One.

 **Features:**
 - Auto-tune settings based on system hardware